 - 15.6.1.
-For the purposes of this clause 15.6, "a relevant prescriber" is: - (a) a chiropodist or podiatrist independent prescriber. - (b) an independent nurse prescriber, - (c) a pharmacist independent prescriber, - (d) a physiotherapist independent prescriber, and - (e) a supplementary prescriber. - 15.6.2.
-The Contractor must give notice to the Board where: - (a) a relevant prescriber is employed or engaged by the Contractor to perform functions which include prescribing; - (b) a relevant prescriber is a party to the Contract whose functions include prescribing; or
+For the purposes of this clause 15.6, "a relevant prescriber" is: - (a) a chiropodist or podiatrist independent prescriber; - (b) an independent nurse prescriber, - (c) a pharmacist independent prescriber, - (d) a physiotherapist independent prescriber, and - (e) a supplementary prescriber. - 15.6.2.
+The Contractor must give notice to the Board where: - (a) a relevant prescriber is employed or engaged by the Contractor to perform functions which include prescribing; - (b) a relevant prescriber is a party to the Contract whose functions include prescribing; or http://specialtytraining.hee.nhs.uk/files/2013/10/A-Reference-Guide-for-Postgraduate-Specialty-Training-in-the-UK.pdf.

-76 This guidance, last published in May 2014, is available at http://specialtytraining.hee.nhs.uk/files/2013/10/A-Reference-Guide-for-Postgraduate-Specialty-Training-in-the-UK.pdf.
 Hard copies are available from Health Education England, 1st Floor, Blenheim House, Duncombe Street, Leeds, LS1 4PL